KarelZe/edu/maschinelles-lernen/01_self_test.md

   * **Adjustment Step:**
     * Adjust the centroids to be the means of the samples assigned to them: $$c_{k}=\frac{1}{\left|X_{k}\right|} \sum_{\boldsymbol{x}_{i} \in X_{k}} \boldsymbol{x}_{i}, \quad X_{k}=\left\{\boldsymbol{x}_{n} \mid z_{n}=k\right\}$$
 * _Why does the algorithm converge?
 What is it minimizing?_🧠
   * $$k$$-means minimizes the Sum of Squared Distances \(SSD\).
 By checking, if a cluster centeroids exists, that is closer to a point than its current cluster centroid the SSD is reduced.
-If no closer custer center exists and the SSD remains constant.
+If no closer cluster center exists and the SSD remains constant.
   * SSD is defined as $$\operatorname{SSD}(C ; \mathcal{D})=\sum_{i=1}^{n} d\left(\boldsymbol{x}_{i}, c\left(\boldsymbol{x}_{i}\right)\right)^{2}$$
 * _Does_ $$k$$_-means find a global minimum of the objective?🧠_
   * No, generally it doesn't.
 Finding a global minimum is a NP-hard problem.
 One would have to check all assignments to find the global best solution.